- by Tiffiny Rossi

 All of these applications running at once places heavy demands on the car’s flash-based storage.
 Automakers and consumers expect that the internal systems will last for the lifetime of the car, from 10 to 20 years.
 These expectations are offset by the lifetime of flash memory, which is limited by the number of data write cycles.
 The inherent way that flash memory works requires erasing and rewriting significantly more memory blocks than is actually needed to write the new data.
 This unfortunate, but expected phenomenon is called write amplification factor.
 It contributes to memory degradation over time – the more data written, the faster the memory wears out.

-That’s why we created Tuxera Flash File System, which offers various flash performance optimizations including faster and more efficient data erasure and writing.
-We have very strong partnerships with leading flash vendors, which makes it possible for us to continually get better optimizations with Tuxera Flash File System.
+That’s why we created VelocityFS by Tuxera (formerly Tuxera Flash File System), which offers various flash performance optimizations including faster and more efficient data erasure and writing.
+We have very strong partnerships with leading flash vendors, which makes it possible for us to continually get better optimizations with VelocityFS by Tuxera.

 Cars powered by our software are better equipped to keep up consumer expectations: more apps, more sensors assisting the drive, and more streaming data – more of the things to make your ride a bit more fun.